zdravkov/kendo-docs/api/javascript/ui/pivotconfigurator.md

 ### messages.fieldMenu.ok `String` *(default: "Ok")*

-The text of the ok button in the include fields dialog.
+The text of the OK button in the include fields dialog.

 #### Example